Job Candidate Successfully Argues Discrimination On Basis Of Citizenship

 The Tribunal gave the candidate and the employer 45 days to mediate the matter.
 If they fail to do so, the Tribunal will schedule a hearing to award damages.

-At Arbesman Hamilton LLP we represent both employees and employers in employment law matters and disputes related to the workplace, including those related to hiring and discrimination.
+At NULaw we represent both employees and employers in employment law matters and disputes related to the workplace, including those related to hiring and discrimination.
 We provide our clients with practical, honest, and customized legal advice specific to their needs.
 Please call us at 416-481-5604 or reach us online to talk today.